 |Anyone named on the policy or any other third party.||

-When we are notified of an incident or claim, we’ll share this with relevant agencies and appropriate service providers.
-We’ll keep this information updated as the claim progresses and is settled.
+When we are notified of an incident or claim, we will share this with relevant agencies and appropriate service providers.
+We will keep this information updated as the claim progresses and is settled.
 This includes details of any persons involved in the incident or claim and details of the policyholders and/or the NCD holder attached to the policy.

-If we get your details from an insurance broker, your personal information (e.g. policy details, claims, payment, suspected fraud and other financial crime information) will be shared with them.
+If we get your details from an insurance broker, personal information (e.g. policy details, claims, payment, suspected fraud and other financial crime information and any other data the broker may process as part of your relationship with them) will be shared between us and the broker.

-In order to process your application and renewal we’ll supply personal information about you or anyone on the policy to credit reference agencies (CRAs) and they’ll give us information, such as financial history.
-We do this to assess creditworthiness, check identity, make pricing and underwriting decisions, manage policies, trace and recover debts and prevent fraud and other financial crime.
+In order to process your application, renewal or claim, we will supply personal information about you or anyone on the policy to credit reference agencies (CRAs) and they will give us information, such as financial history.
+We do this to assess creditworthiness and affordability, check identity, make pricing and underwriting decisions, manage policies, trace and recover debts and prevent fraud and other financial crime.

 If you get a quote or buy through one of our partner or affinity associations, we may pass some of the personal information back to them (e.g. policy details, claims, membership and suspected or proven fraud and other financial crime information).

 If you request a quote on a price comparison website or other introductory service, the information you give them is passed to us.
-We’ll also pass personal information (eg policy details, and suspected or proven fraud and other financial crime information) back to them.
+We will also pass personal information (e.g. policy details, and suspected or proven fraud and other financial crime information) back to them.

-We may use public information (such as electoral roll, county court judgements, vehicle taxation status, MOT status, bankruptcy or repossessions).
+We may use public information (such as electoral roll, county court judgements, vehicle taxation status, MOT information, bankruptcy or repossessions).

-We will use your home address, phone numbers and email address to contact you according to your marketing preferences.
-You can opt out of any marketing by following the unsubscribe links or by using this link: https://www.lv.com/insurance/marketing-consent
+We use your home address, phone numbers and email address to contact you according to your marketing preferences.

 We may use published information, including social media, for prevention and detection of fraud.

-We use other companies to provide some services, e.g. banks and building societies, breakdown and recovery agents, claim adjusters, claim suppliers, legal service providers, communication services, debt recovery agencies, marketing, fraud and other financial crime investigation services etc. They’ll be given the personal information they (or their subcontractors) need to manage their service.
+We use other companies to provide some services, e.g. banks and building societies, breakdown and recovery agents, claim adjusters, claim suppliers, legal service providers, communication services, debt recovery agencies, marketing agencies, reward voucher and incentive scheme administrators, fraud and other financial crime investigation services etc. They will be given the personal information they (or their sub-contractors) need to manage their service.

 We may share personal information with market research agencies who will conduct market research and business analysis on our behalf.

-We share and collect your personal information with other insurers if you make a claim, to verify that the information you’ve provided is correct and prevent financial crime and fraud.
-If you move to a new insurer we may confirm certain details about your insurance to them.
+We share and collect your personal information with other insurers if you make a claim, to verify that the information you have provided is correct and prevent financial crime and fraud.
+If you move to a new insurer, we may confirm certain details about your insurance to them.

 If you give us a driving licence number when requesting a motor insurance quote, to add a new driver or preparing a renewal quote, we’ll pass it to the DVLA MyLicence service to verify the status of the licence and entitlement.
 We’ll then get any relevant restriction information, endorsements and/or conviction data.